Chow Chow Dogs An Affectionate Yet Independent Dog Breed!

 Some Chow Chow dogs can have health issues related to their eyes, plus elbow and hip dysplasia.

-Finding a reliable vet to evaluate their health soon after you acquire one, is a good idea not only for his on-going care, but also to get him
+Selecting a reliable vet early on to confirm your Chow's health status soon after you acquire one, is a good idea not only for his on-going care, but also to get him accustomed to being handled in this setting.

 Left to their own devices, Chows can become a bit fond of the couch.
 Like all dogs, they need a decent walk each day for both